-If demand for a stock exceeds the supply, its price will rise, but it will only rise to a point where buyers suspect that demand is waning.
-At that point, holders of the stock will begin selling.
-Some might have ridden the price up and they believe a reversal is coming so they take their profits and sell.
+If demand for a stock exceeds the supply, its price will rise, but it will only increase to a point where buyers suspect that demand is waning.
+At that point, holders of the stock will likely begin selling.
+Some might have ridden the price up and believe a reversal is coming, so they sell their shares and take their profits while they are still ahead.

 The Bottom Line